damianham/jooxe_webapp/README.md

 on the number of managers.
 Based on a per class configurable limit if there are less than the limit (e.g less than 100 managers) you get a drop down - otherwise it is an auto complete for you Jimmy.

+Oh let's talk about pluralization and singularization.
+Forget it Jimmy.

+Path "/user" routes to the index action of the UserController, the model is User and the database table should be called 'user'.
+Path "/user/123/edit" routes to the 'edit' action of the UserController, the model is User and the database table should be called 'user'.

+It might seem like a good thing to call a table that contains user records 'users' so humans can look at it and think "ahhhh isn't that nice".
+Well not if you are Dutch because then it should be called 'useren'.
+It's an unnecessary complexity with little real benefit.

 Sequel ORM